305th Rescue Squadron: Current era: 1993–present

 In 2002, the 305th Rescue Squadron was activated for one year under a partial mobilization order to participate in Operations Enduring Freedom and Southern Watch at Al Jaber Air Base in Kuwait.
 From April through July 2005 the squadron again deployed for Operation Enduring Freedom.
 During this time the squadron flew several rescue missions, including the recovery of Marcus Luttrell, the lone surviving SEAL team member engaged in Operation Red Wings in the mountains east of Bagram, Afghanistan.
 Upon its return to the United States in August, the unit deployed to Louisiana and Texas to assist in the rescue of thousands of people in the aftermath of hurricanes Katrina and Rita.

 In 2005, Air Force Reserve Command expanded its rescue organization at Davis Monthan.
 The 305th was reassigned to the newly activated 943rd Rescue Group and was joined by the 306th Rescue Squadron, which provided a separate unit for pararescue personnel.
 From January through March 2007 the squadron again deployed for Operation Enduring Freedom.
 During the deployment, it rescued 14 injured US military personnel from a crashed Boeing CH-47 Chinook helicopter.
 It deployed again from March to September 2008 and flew over 340 combat sorties and assisted in saving the lives of over 480 people and two military dogs.

 The 305th Rescue Squadron is the first and only Air Force Reserve helicopter unit to gain the ability to operate from shipboard.

+The first Sikorsky HH-60W Jolly Green II arrived on February 1, 2024.